Ativi/Advanced_Physical_Design-Using-OpenLANE_Sky130/README.md

 ##DAY 3: Design a Library Cell using Magic Layout and Ngspice Characterization

 Configurations on OpenLANE can be changed on the flight.
-For example, to change IO_mode to be not equidistant, use % set ::env(FP_IO_MODE) 2; on OpenLANE.
+For example, to change IO_mode to be not equidistant, use <b>% set ::env(FP_IO_MODE) 2</b>; on OpenLANE.
 The IO pins will not be equidistant on mode 2 (default of 1).
 Run floorplan again via % run_floorplan and view the def layout on magic.
 However, changing the configuration on the fly will not change the runs/config.tcl, the configuration will only be available on the current session.
 To echo current value of variable: echo $::env(FP_IO_MODE)

 <b>Designing a Library Cell:</b>
 1. SPICE deck = component connectivity (basically a netlist) of the CMOS inverter.